peigongdsd/blog0/about.markdown

 title: About
 ---

-I'm a master candidate major in pure math, currently studying at [Capital Normal University](https://cnu.edu.cn).
+I'm a master's candidate major in pure math, currently studying at [Capital Normal University](https://cnu.edu.cn).